dusadrian/academic/content/home/software.md

 One of the most promising recent R packages is called [declared](https://cran.r-project.org/web/packages/declared/index.html), which (finally) enables R users to declare multiple missing values.
 Since it is a new addition in the R ecosystem, this special type of object has an entire suite of associated functions, for instance to calculate weighted summaries even for the missing values.

+All my R packages are listed in the [R Universe](https://dusadrian.r-universe.dev/ui#packages).